hreshare/optimal_beamformers/eval_mask_transfer/README.md

 # Mask application across BF methods
-This directory includes the experimental system that applies the optimal mask for each utterance obtained in using the multichannel Wiener filter beamformer (MWF BF) to the following BFs:
+This directory includes the experimental system that applies the optimal mask for each utterance obtained using the multichannel Wiener filter beamformer (MWF BF) to the following BFs:

 - Minimum Noise-to-Observation Ratio (Min NOR) BF
 - Maximum Signal-to-Observation Ratio (Max SOR) BF